 AI-powered search doesn’t just look for keywords; it understands concepts.
 When someone searches, Google’s AI casts a wide net to find pages that address the user’s intent through related themes and ideas.
 This means your content strategy should be built around topics, not just single keywords.
 Think about creating pillar pages that cover a broad subject and support them with cluster content that dives into specific subtopics.
 For example, a local bakery could have a pillar page on “custom wedding cakes” and supporting articles on “cake tasting tips,” “buttercream vs. fondant,” and “choosing a cake flavor.”
 This approach shows Google you’re an authority on the subject and makes your content more useful for AI search.

-Fine-Tune Your Local SEO for the AI Era
+How to Adapt Your Local SEO for AI Search

 For local businesses, AI Overviews are changing the game.
 Research shows that informational and “reason” queries are far more likely to trigger an AI Overview than commercial ones.
 This creates a new opportunity to attract customers.
 You can capture this traffic by creating content that answers common questions your local customers have.
 A hardware store could write a blog post on “reasons your lawnmower won’t start,” or a cafe could create a guide to different coffee brewing methods.
 By tailoring your strategy to address query intent and location-specific needs, you can maintain visibility and establish your business as the go-to local expert.